After you create a PowerMetric, the discovery process begins! If you haven't created one yet, go here to learn how.

 The following option displays above the PowerMetric in its Explore View window:

 - Date range settings - Choose the date range you want to display for your PowerMetric.
-There are many options, ranging from, for example, "Today" and "Yesterday" to "Last month", "Last 24 months", and "Last Year".
+Select from our pre-set options, such as "Today", "Yesterday", and "This year", or click Custom to apply a unique date range.
 The default setting is "All Time" with a date range that includes all data for the PowerMetric, from the first data point to the last data point.